ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 1: Block communications between two groups

 In this example scenario, we will set up an Information Barriers policy that prevents people in one group (we'll call them Investors) from communicating with people in another group (we'll call them Research).
+These groups are defined by attributes in Exchange Online.

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).

 1. As a global administrator or compliance administrator, define the Investors and Research groups by running the following PowerShell cmdlets in Exchange Online.
 Run these cmdlets one at a time:

-    `$investorsGroup = Get-DistributionGroup -Identity Investors | select DistinguishedName'`
+    `$investorsGroup = Get-DistributionGroup -Identity Investors | select DistinguishedName`

     `$researchGroup = Get-DistributionGroup -Identity Research | select DistinguishedName`